michailidisa/pneumonia-detection/README.md

 # Pneumonia 3-Class Classification

-The code used for my submissions, winning the in-class Kaggle competition, can be found:
+The code used for my submissions, achieved a 86.84% accuracy on Pricate Results ranking 2nd in the in-class Kaggle competition

-- Google Colab
-- GitHub

 ## Goal